wallarm/product-documentation/docs/latest/admin-en/installation-kubernetes-en.md

             token: "<NODE_TOKEN>"
         ```

-    You can also store the Wallarm node token in Kubernetes secrets and pull it to the Helm chart.
+    Starting from Helm chart version 4.4.1, you can also store the Wallarm node token in Kubernetes secrets and pull it to the Helm chart.
 [Read more](configure-kubernetes-en.md#controllerwallarmexistingsecret)

     --8<-- "../include/waf/installation/info-about-using-one-token-for-several-nodes.md"
 1. Install the Wallarm packages: